FAQs in MEI

 Questions about the Carl Benz School of Engineering

-A special feature of the programme is the early start through the pre-semester, which usually takes place in August and September.
+A special feature of the programme is the early start due to the pre-semester, which usually takes place in August and September.
 During this time, subjects such as Mathematics, Physics, Chemistry and English are taught at the level of the German Abitur.
 At the end of the course, an external assessment test is conducted to determine the suitability of international applicants to study Mechanical Engineering at KIT.

 Passing the assessment test is mandatory for applicants who are not directly admitted to the program at KIT.
 It is strongly recommended that these applicants attend the Pre-Semester in order to successfully pass the test.
 Applicants with direct admission may also attend the Pre-Semester to refresh their knowledge in the above-mentioned subjects.
 Information on your admission status (direct or conditional) will be provided in the KIT Admission Letter after the application process has been completed.